goolord/vim2hs/README.md

 *"Vim to Haskell": A collection of vimscripts for Haskell development.*

-**This is an actively maintaned fork of https://github.com/dag/vim2hs**
+**This is an updated fork of https://github.com/dag/vim2hs**

+I'm no longer convinced it is worth it to maintain this fork, but I may make a seperate collection of vimscripts for haskell in the futrue. for now I would actually reccommend https://github.com/neovimhaskell/haskell-vim or https://github.com/goolord/haskell-vim

 Features
 --------